sgf/Switch/examples/Switch.System.Windows.Forms/README.md

 * [ColorDialog](./ColorDialog) Represents a common dialog box that displays available colors along with controls that enable the user to define custom colors.
 * **FolderBrowserDialog** Prompts the user to select a folder.
 This class cannot be inherited.
 * **FontDialog** Prompts the user to choose a font from among those installed on the local computer.
+* [MessageBox](./MessageBox) Displays a message window, also known as a dialog box, which presents a message to the user.
+It is a modal window, blocking other actions in the application until the user closes it.
+A MessageBox can contain text, buttons, and symbols that inform and instruct the user.
 * [OpenFileDialog](./OpenFileDialog) Displays a standard dialog box that prompts the user to open a file.
-This class cannot be inherited.
 * [SaveFileDialog](./SaveFileDialog) Prompts the user to select a location for saving a file.
-This class cannot be inherited.